oglimmer/recipes/burger.md

 These are absolutely necessary.

+* Patty Smasher: https://www.amazon.de/gp/product/B07TYPZDN6

+I am drawn when it comes to non-stick vs. regular pans.
+If you use an old fashioned pan, you might want to buy a good spatula.

 * unbeschichtet Edelstahlpfanne mit Deckel
-* Patty Smasher: https://www.amazon.de/gp/product/B07TYPZDN6
 * Grillspachtel: https://www.amazon.de/gp/product/B003AKCQXQ

 ## Ingredients